New Jersey Solar Rebates and Incentives for 2013

 Residential solar PV systems in New Jersey are exempt from state sales tax.

-New Jersey Utility Solar Energy Rebates + Incentives
+New Jersey Utility Solar Energy Rebates and Incentives

 Electric utilities Atlantic City Electric, Jersey Central Power & Light and Rockland Electric Company offer performance-based rebates in the form of SREC purchases for the first 15 years of New Jersey homeowners’ newly-installed solar PV systems’ lives.